SizeCredit/size-solidity/README.md

 ## Known limitations

-- The protocol does not support rebasing tokens
+- The protocol currently supports only a single market (USDC/ETH for borrow/collateral tokens)
-- The protocol does not support fee-on-transfer tokens
+- The protocol does not support rebasing/fee-on-transfer tokens
-- The protocol does not support tokens with more than 18 decimals
+- The protocol does not support tokens with different decimals than the current market
 - The protocol only supports tokens compliant with the IERC20Metadata interface
 - The protocol only supports pre-vetted tokens
 - The protocol owner, KEEPER_ROLE, PAUSER_ROLE, and BORROW_RATE_UPDATER_ROLE are trusted